• Recipes

 ↓ Jump to Recipe

-This chutney brings together the sweetness of mango, the creaminess of coconut milk and the fresh zing of lime zest.
-It's easy to make and a great addition to a variety of dishes.
-Perfect for pairing with grilled meats, curries, or even just as a spread on naan, pappadams or bread.
-Simple ingredients, but packed with flavor.
+This chutney combines the sweetness of ripe mango, the creaminess of coconut milk, and the freshness of lime zest.
+It’s quick to make and adds a gentle tropical note to almost any meal.
+The flavors are balanced — sweet, tangy, and lightly spiced — making it a great match for grilled meats, seafood, curries, or just spread on warm naan or bread.

 Print Recipe